luvuong-le/100-days-of-code/log.md

 @frontendmentor challenge #4.
 Not quite 100% similar but for now it's not looking too bad

+# Day 99: 18th July 2020

+Completed the last part for this @frontendmentor challenge creating the desktop view 🖥️

+I can't believe it's already been 99 days!
+1 more day to go!

 # Missed Days

 1 day